HousedHorse/3004-final/Testing.md

           - fault in the programming environment
           - power failure
 ![fault](figs/fault.png)
+  - State
+    - An error state would be a train running on the track reaching that fault
 #### Test cases
   - set of inputs and expected results that exercise a component
   - goal is to cause failures and detect faults